Liaoning: Rise of Later Jin (Qing)

+Modern era

 In the 20th century, the province of Fengtian was set up in what is Liaoning today.
 When Japan and Russia fought the Russo-Japanese War in 1904–1905, many key battles took place in Liaoning, including the Battle of Port Arthur and the Battle of Mukden, which was, to that point, the largest land battle ever fought.
-During the Warlord Era in the early twentieth century, Liaoning was under the Fengtian Clique, including Zhang Zuolin and his son Zhang Xueliang.
+During the Warlord Era in the early twentieth century, Liaoning was under the Fengtian clique, including Zhang Zuolin and his son Zhang Xueliang.
 The province first received its present name on January 29, 1929; the Zhongdong Railway Incident took place later that year.
 In 1931, Japan invaded and the area came under the rule of the Japanese-controlled puppet state of Manchukuo.
 The Chinese Civil War that took place following Japanese defeat in 1945 had its first major battles (the Liaoshen Campaign) in and around Liaoning.

 At the founding of the People's Republic of China in 1949, Liaoning did not exist; instead there were two provinces, Liaodong and Liaoxi, as well as five municipalities, Shenyang, Lüda (present-day Dalian), Anshan, Fushun, and Benxi.
 These were all merged into "Liaoning" in 1954, and parts of former Rehe province were merged into Liaoning in 1955.
 During the Cultural Revolution Liaoning also took in a part of Inner Mongolia, though this was reversed later.

 Liaoning was one of the first provinces in China to industrialize, first under Japanese occupation, and then even more in the 1950s and 1960s.
 The city of Anshan, for example, is home to one of the largest iron and steel complexes in China.
 In recent years, this early focus on heavy industry has become a liability, as many of the large state-run enterprises have experienced economic difficulties.
 Recognizing the special difficulties faced by Liaoning and other provinces in Northeast China because of their heritage of heavy industry, the Chinese central government recently launched a "Revitalize the Northeast" Campaign.